scipp/ess/docs/developer/workflow-design.md

 The container must contain bindings for all dependencies of the workflow.
 In particular, it needs `SampleIofQ` and `BackgroundIofQ`.
 These are provided by child containers, which are basically identical, aside from configuration.
-The child containers are created by the top-level container, which provides the configuration.
+The child containers could be created by the top-level container, which provides the configuration.
 We need to translate from an `IofQ` which can be provided by a child container, to a `BackgroundIofQ` which is required by the top-level container.
 This can be done by a binding in the top-level container, which uses the child container to get the `IofQ` and then converts it to a `BackgroundIofQ`.
 This is a bit of a hack, but it is the only way to get the child container to provide the `IofQ` to the top-level container.